thieu1995/UniLVQ/README.md

 pip install unilvq
 ```

-After installation, you can import ProbNet as any other Python module:
+After installation, you can import `UniLVQ` as any other Python module:

 ```sh
 $ python